sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/04-reading-files.md

 ## 0.2.1 Configure VS Code

-Let's make your reading, writing, and developing life a little easier with some VSC tools and settings.
+Before we begin, let's make your reading, writing, and developing life a little easier with some VSC tools and settings.

 ### Default VSC settings